kr667,40 kr551,57 ekskl. mva

 Kliniske egenskaper

-In Labrador Retrievers, the modifier genes ATP7A and RETN can mitigate copper levels, thereby reducing the risk and severity of Wilson Disease.
-Dogs carrying or affected by mutations in ATP7A and/or RETN are thus afforded protection against Wilson Disease in the presence of an ATP7B mutation.
+In Labrador Retrievers, the a mutation in the gene ATP7A can mitigate copper levels, thereby reducing the risk and severity of Copper Toxicosis.
+Dogs carrying or affected by mutations in ATP7A are thus afforded some protection against copper toxicosis in the presence of an ATP7B mutation.
+The RETN mutation may be protective or neutral.
 The modifiers do not confer benefits in the absence of an ATP7B mutation.
-Consequently, testing Labradors for all three mutations is recommended.
+Consequently, testing Labradors and related breeds for all three mutations together is recommended.

 Tilleggsinformasjon